PharmaLedger-IMI/blockchain3-demo/README.md

     * `geth.account.address` = `0xab70383d9207c6cc43ab85eeef9db4d33a8ad4e8`
     * `geth.account.privateKey` = `38000e15ca07309cc2d0b30faaaadb293c45ea222a117e9e9c6a2a9872bb3bcf`
     * `geth.account.secret` = any passphrase that Geth will use to encrypt your private key

+3. (Optional) - To expose the port and the geth RPC service a load balancer service has to be created within the kubernetes deployment.
+An example yaml file is given (ethereum-geth-tx-loadbalancer.yaml) and can be applied to expose the RPC service.
+To apply it, run:
+    ```console

+    kubectl apply -f ethereum-geth-tx-loadbalancer.yaml
+    ```

 ## Uninstalling the Chart